Job Site Time Tracking: What It Means for Small Business

 This is fundamentally different from asking workers to text their hours or fill out a paper sheet at the end of the week.
 Those methods rely on memory and honesty.
 Job site tracking relies on data.

-GPS tracking and geofencing work together to confirm that an employee is physically present at a job site before a clock-in is accepted.
+GPS employee time tracking has two moving parts that work together to confirm an employee is physically present at a job site before a clock-in is accepted.
 GPS time clocks capture location at clock-in and clock-out, stamping each punch with time, date, and coordinates automatically from a mobile device.
-Geofencing adds a virtual boundary around the job site.
-Any punch attempt outside that boundary triggers an automatic flag for supervisor review.
+A geofencing time clock adds a virtual boundary around the job site.
+Any punch attempt outside that boundary triggers an automatic flag for supervisor review, and a geofence time clock can be set to block the punch outright instead of flagging it.

 The legal side matters here.
 GPS tracking is legally permissible on company-issued devices during work hours with employee consent in all 50 states.
 That consent requirement is not optional.
 Every employee should sign a written policy at hire or device issuance that explains what data is collected, how it is used, and who can access it.